Can You Be Pregnant And Still Have A Period?

-Stories of women who did not know that they were pregnant until giving birth, are all over the internet and have become sensational, even sparking a national television series.
-For many couples who are trying to conceive this leads to the hope that it could happen to them too.
-The question about whether or not one can be pregnant and still experience a period is examined in more detail here so that those trying to conceive are not misled and given false hope.
+Stories of women who didn't know that they were pregnant until giving birth, are all over the internet.
+For many couples, who are trying to conceive, this leads to the hope that it could happen to them too.
+We examine the probability of this happening in this article.

 What Biology SaysAccording to a resident obstetrician at Baby Centre, the answer is a resounding 'no.' Once a woman's body begins producing the pregnancy hormone, hCG, her periods will stop.

 What Looks Like a Period Could Be Something ElseMany women mistake breakthrough bleeding for a period.
 Breakthrough bleeding is a common occurrence during early pregnancy.
 It usually happens at about the same time a woman's normal period would have been due.
 Sometimes breakthrough bleeding is due to your rapidly changing hormones.
 You can also have bleeding when the fertilized egg settles into the lining of a woman's uterus.
 You will typically see this between 6 and 12 days after ovulation if you are pregnant.
 When you see bleeding before your period is due, implantation bleeding could be the cause.